To apply you must hold (or expect to obtain soon) a Bachelor's (or equivalent) degree in a relevant discipline, e.g.:

 You furthermore are expected to have a reasonable background in logic, affinity with mathematical and formal thinking, and some familiarity with mathematical proofs.
 In practice, this means that we expect that incoming students have had a formal introduction to logic up to the completeness theorem for first-order predicate logic and have taken courses requiring mathematical or formal reasoning.
 The tight schedule of the programme leaves very little room to compensate for deficiencies.

-In addition, all applicants are required to have a strong academic record, and they must satisfy the English language requirements.
+In addition, you are required to have a strong academic record, you should be able to demonstrate an aptitude for and an interest in research, and you must satisfy the English language requirements.

 The admission criteria for the MSc Logic and the Logic Year are the same.

 All non-native speakers of English applying for the programme are required to demonstrate sufficient proficiency in English to enroll in university courses.
 Students must be able to read textbooks, understand lectures, take part in classroom discussions, and do written work in English.

 Applicants have to demonstrate English proficiency as demanded by the university.
 For more information about these requirements and which tests to take, we refer to the these UvA pages.

 For Dutch students, English at VWO level is sufficient.

 Schakelprogramma (for Dutch students only)